brfpm/truenas_app_updater/README.md

 This script checks for updates for running custom apps and updates them if needed.
 It pulls the latest images and compares them with the currently running ones.

 ## Usage
+Run this script locally on your TrueNAS host.
+Depending on the user, you may need to use sudo.

 ```sh
 ./update.sh [OPTIONS]
 ```